iamashraff/McDonalds-Online-Ordering-System/README.md

 ## Disclaimer
 All images and logo used for the development of this project is based on McDonalds & McDelivery Malaysia website.
 Resources used are copyrighted of  GERBANG ALAF RESTAURANTS SDN BHD.
 The project created are intended for RESEARCH & EDUCATIONAL PURPOSE ONLY and NOT FOR COMMERCIALIZATION USE.

-## License
-The source code has been published on GitHub Repository under _MIT License_.
-Please visit `LICENSE` file to read the details about the license.

 ## About the project
 Languages :<br>